laam-egg/EMBER2024/README.md

 thrember.create_vectorized_features('/path/to/dataset/')
 ```

+Families and tags were assigned to files using [ClarAVy](https://github.com/FutureComputing4AI/ClarAVy/).
 If you want to train a classifier on other types of labels or tags, pass the label_type keyword to the create_vectorized_features() function:

 ```
 thrember.create_vectorized_features('/path/to/dataset/', label_type="family")